cora4/Systematic_Trading_Strategies_with_Machine_Learning_Algorithms/README.md

 Welcome to you all !

-This [GitHub page](https://hm-ai.github.io/Systematic_Trading_Strategies_with_Machine_Learning_Algorithms/) contains the materials for the course "Systematic Trading Strategies with Machine Learning Algorithms" at Imperial College Business College.
+This [GitHub page](https://hm-ai.github.io/Systematic_Trading_Strategies_with_Machine_Learning_Algorithms/) contains the materials for the course "Systematic Trading Strategies with Machine Learning Algorithms".

 # **Getting Started**